-One to two weeks after starting treatment, you'll notice that you're feeling less fatigued.
-The medication also gradually lowers cholesterol levels elevated by the disease and may reverse any weight gain.
-Treatment with levothyroxine is usually lifelong, but because the dosage you need may change, your doctor is likely to check your TSH level every year.
+You'll likely start to feel better soon after you start treatment.
+The medication gradually lowers cholesterol levels elevated by the disease and may reverse any weight gain.
+Treatment with levothyroxine will likely be lifelong, but because the dosage you need may change, your doctor is likely to check your TSH level every year.

 Determining proper dosage may take time

-To determine the right dosage of levothyroxine initially, your doctor generally checks your level of TSH after two to three months.
+To determine the right dosage of levothyroxine initially, your doctor generally checks your level of TSH after six to eight weeks.
+After that, blood levels are generally checked six months later.
 Excessive amounts of the hormone can cause side effects, such as: